udacity/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 [Grayscale Normalised] Predictional accuracy on new images: 100.0%
 ```

 We also show the top 5 SoftMax probabilities computed for each model, with the green bar showing the ground truth.
-We can clearly see that the model is generally very confident about its top 1 prediction.
-But for the last image (_vehicles over 3.5 metric tons prohibited_) the top 1 and top predictions were very close.
-They are quite similar to a certain extent.
-More interesting is that on this last image scores for _No Entry_ and  _No Passing_ (top 3 and 4 respectively) are quite high compared to other images.
-Otherwise, our model performs quite well!!
+We can clearly see that our model quite confident in its predictions.
+In the worst case (last image), the 2 most likely prediction has a probability of around 10<sup>-3</sup>.
+In fact our model struggles most on the last image, which I believe is actually a design a not even a real picture.
+Overall, we have developed a strong model!

 ![Top 5 Softmax Prediction From Model](writeup_material/new_images_top5_softmax_probabilities.png)